MemeMan404/GX-NewTab-using-NightTab/README.md

 Go To
 Settings > Data > Restore > Import from file
-and import the .json file included (or Import from clipboard if you want to copy and paste)
+and import the .json file included.